ChenXu02/Chenxu02/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on multivariate time series data analysis, including forecasting, imputation, and anomaly detection.
 <!--
 ![Dusai's GitHub stats](https://github-readme-stats.vercel.app/api?username=ChenXu02)
 **ChenXu02/Chenxu02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.